glitchy/calculazer-rs/README.md

 # calculazer
-A calculator using binary math (bit shifts) written in Rust.
+A calculator using binary math (bitwise operations) written in Rust.

 To run properly make sure your terminal window is full screen (Otherwise the ASCII art will be distorted).
 Also, the program